-For example, a practicum student is on-site 20 hours per week; attends orientation and occasional didactic trainings on site; sees approximately 5-8 clients per week in the outpatient clinic; and when ready may co-lead groups and see individuals on an inpatient unit.
-Psychology interns are on-site 40 hours per week; attend orientation and weekly didactics and case conference tailored to intern level training needs across the training year; provide the full range of clinical services to clients in the outpatient clinic and inpatient psychiatry across the training year; have additional responsibilities and leadership as a member of the treatment team on a unit; collaborate care and communication between the psychology department and other programs; co-lead groups on inpatient units; mentor practicum students and counseling interns (in master's programs); and provide training and consultation to other clinical staff.
+For example, a practicum student is on-site 20 hours per week; attends orientation and occasional didactic trainings on site; co-leads groups, supports the therapeutic milieu, and provides individual therapy on an inpatient unit.
+Psychology interns are on-site 40 hours per week; attend orientation and weekly didactics and case conference tailored to intern level training needs across the training year; provide the full range of clinical services (assessment, treatment planning, individual, and group therapy) to a caseload of 10-12 program participants on an inpatient psychiatry unit; have additional responsibilities and leadership as a member of the treatment team on the unit; collaborate care and communication between the psychology department and other programs; mentor mental health workers, practicum students and/or counseling interns (in master's programs); respond to testing and therapy consults from other units throughout the hospital; and provide training and consultation to other clinical staff.